 If we’re looking at how to reduce glare on glasses in zoom or video we need to look at the physics.
 I’m sorry.
 But I’ll try and keep this as brief as possible.

-You need to know that light will reflect off of your glasses at the same angle as it hit the lens.
-So if your light is next to your webcam and you’re looking at the webcam the light will hit the lenses of your glasses at 90-degrees, so will be reflected straight back.
+You need to know that light will reflect off your glasses at the same angle as it hit the lens.
+So, if your light is next to your webcam and you’re looking at the webcam the light will hit the lenses of your glasses at 90-degrees, so will be reflected straight back.
 Since your webcam and light are next to each other the light is effectively reflected off your glasses and straight to the webcam or camera.
-That produces the glare on your glasses.
+That produces glare on your glasses.

-But if you move the light far enough away from the webcam or camera, the angle between the light, your glasses, and the webcam becomes very large.
+But if you move the light far enough away from the webcam or camera, the angle between the light, your glasses, and the webcam becomes large.
 Consequently, the angle of reflection, which is equal in size, also becomes large and the reflection of the light falls beyond your webcam’s field of view.
 The result is that there’s no glare from the light on your glasses.

 So, moving your light and webcam apart is the way to go.
 But here’s what to do in practice on how to avoid glare on your glasses in webcam videos.